Harmonica-Men/AstroShop/Agile.md

   - Subscription is no registration to the "Astro Shop".

 ### 2. Product page
-- **User clicks on "Astro Shop":**
+- **User clicks on "Shop Now":**
   - All registered users can a purchase of anything on the shop.
   - All selected items are located in the shopping cart.
   - At any give time the shopping cart can be checked out to the payment methode

 - **Call to Action:**
-  - All non-autheticad users can access the shop, but can not buy.
+  - All non-autheticad users can access the shop, but can not buy. (no guest mode)
   - All autheticad users can access the shop, they can make purchases.

 [Table Of Contents](#table-of-contents)